Lama Hasan: Life

 (ABC's 24-hour news channel) and on ABC affiliate stations.

 Hasan currently anchors World View on ABC News Now as well as reporting on other breaking news events for the channel.
 She has covered major news stories, including the funeral of Pope John Paul II and Israel's withdrawal from Gaza.
 Fluent in Arabic, she has also done extensive reporting on the Arab reaction to the Second Gulf War.
-She tilts her face to the side while reporting.

 She is a graduate of Mander Portman Woodward, Queen's College, Oxford and University College London.
 She is a Muslim.